Download the Cortina Delicious App!DOWNLOAD

 Contorted in anguish, the secular stone pines render the landscape truly unique, at times becoming genuine works of art.

-Depending on the habitat, you can discover animal and vegetable species typical of these mountains.
+Depending on the habitat, here you can admire the typical animal and plant species of the Dolomites.

-Walking along the paths, you will be astonished at the variety of flowers of a thousand colours that at times grow in extreme conditions.
+Walking along the paths, you will be astonished to see the many many varieties of colourful flowers, some of them grown in extreme environment.

-Zone: north side of the 5 Torri (locality Bai de Dones), west side of Mount Pore (locality Andraz)
+Area: north side of the 5 Torri (locality Bai de Dones), west slope of Mount Pore (locality Andraz)

-Fauna: roe deer, pine marten, wood grouse, pied red woodpecker, scops owl
+Fauna: roe deer, pine marten, wood grouse, pied red woodpecker, Eurasian pygmy owl.

 Vegetation at a high altitude